Enhanced detection of time-dependent dielectric structure: Rayleigh's limit and quantum vacuum: Summary

+{ The question asked in this paper is whether rectilinear motion, or space-time modulation of dielectric susceptibility, can lead to new mechanisms of dielectric structure determination.
+These two problems are studied together because the space-time modulation makes the dielectric susceptibility of a resting dielectric formally similar to that of a moving dielectric.
+The literature suggests that experimentally more feasible space-time modulation can model relativistically moving dielectrics \cite{caloz}.
+Experimentally studying systems in relativistic motion is undoubtedly more challenging.

+The question is dual to Doppler metrology, where one employs scattered (or emitted) waves to measure the velocity of a moving object \cite{doppler_metro}.
+Here we purposefully put the object into motion (or space-time modulate it) to determine its dielectric features.
+As a result of answering the above question, we have uncovered several effects that may be interesting on their own. }

+We show that radiating a light on the moving dielectric is not necessary because there is a quantum vacuum response of a photodetector to such a motion.
+This is a near-field effect (for cylindrical waves), but it can be long-range if the motion is ultra-relativistic; see section \ref{moving}.
+The vacuum response is also present in the space-time modulated situation, but now the important point is that the response can be detected in the far-field zone (for spherical waves); cf.~section \ref{modulated}.
+This effect has interesting -- though certainly limited -- analogies with the anomalous Doppler effect; see section \ref{ano}.

+We also studied the scattering of single photons over a space-time modulated dielectric.
+Here we show explicitly that in the far-field zone of weak scattering the Rayleigh limit for structure determination (along the modulation axis) can be violated, i.e. a better resolution of the internal dielectric structure is possible.

-{\it In sum,} we show that uniform motion or space-time modulation is a resource for detecting dielectric susceptibility.
+\comment{ We show that uniform motion or space-time modulation is a resource for dielectric susceptibility.
 First, there is a vacuum signal that allows us to determine some features of the susceptibility without shining light on the dielectric.
-Second, when the incident light is there, the classical Rayleigh's limit is modified so that the detection is enhanced.
+Second, when the incident light is there, the classical Rayleigh limit is modified so that the detection is enhanced. }